 Visit https://virusinfo.psu.edu/university-status/#futuresemesters for more information on Penn State's coronavirus response.
 For information specific to the Penn State Law community, visit https://pennstatelaw.psu.edu/fall-2021.

-Beginning in spring 2016, the Penn State Law Entrepreneur Assistance Clinic will allow students to represent entrepreneurs, startups and nonprofit organizations in a setting similar to a small law firm.
-Under the direction of Professor from Practice Tom Sharbaugh, students will provide legal services to the clinic’s clients in much the same manner as practicing lawyers.
+The Penn State Law Entrepreneur Assistance Clinic allows students to represent entrepreneurs, startups and nonprofit organizations in a setting similar to a small law firm.
+Under the direction of Professor from Practice Tom Sharbaugh, students provide legal services to the clinic’s clients in much the same manner as practicing lawyers.

-The clinic will meet weekly to discuss client projects, skill development, legal issues affecting entrepreneurs, and counsel for entrepreneurs.
-Students will also meet individually as necessary with the clinic director regarding the representation of particular clients.
+The clinic meets weekly to discuss client projects, skill development, legal issues affecting entrepreneurs, and counsel for entrepreneurs.
+Students also meet individually as necessary with the clinic director regarding the representation of particular clients.

-Sharbaugh, the clinic’s founding director, has been a business lawyer and partner for over 26 years in the Philadelphia office of the Morgan, Lewis & Bockius LLP law firm.
+Sharbaugh, the clinic’s founding director, was a business lawyer and partner for nearly 30 years in the Philadelphia office of the Morgan, Lewis & Bockius LLP global law firm.
 In recent years, he has been active writing and speaking about raising capital for early-stage businesses.
 Sharbaugh received his undergraduate degree in economics from Penn State’s Smeal College of Business, with highest distinction, and his law degree from the University of Michigan Law School, magna cum laude.

 Faculty approval required.